S3Puzzle/Research/RunnerResearch.md

-# How do you make a git runner?
+# How can I use a custom git runner to improve my ci/cd pipeline?

 ## Question exploration
+How do you make a git runner?

 What are the advantages of a custom runner?

 What information is available?